 In this post we will look at IELTS Reading practice, IELTS Listening practice, and IELTS vocabulary — how to develop your vocabulary so that you can get the IELTS score you need.
 The focus of the post is on using your mobile phone to prepare for the IELTS test.

 How many times do you check your mobile every day?
-North Americans check their social media accounts on average 17 times a day; young people in the UK spend more than 27 hours a week on their phones; in Malaysia and Qatar it’s 40 times a day!
-So do these devices, which we all have at our fingertips, offer opportunities to boost your IELTS band score?
-In this post we will look at three ways in which they do.
+Research shows that North Americans check their social media accounts on average 17 times a day; young people in the UK spend more than 27 hours a week on their phones; in Malaysia and Qatar it’s 40 times a day — and even that may be an under-estimate!.
+So let’s look at how these devices, which we all have at our fingertips, offer opportunities to boost your IELTS band score?.
+In this post we will look at four ways in which they do.

 1. Start by practising for IELTS Reading (and Listening)

 The official IELTS Guide for Teachers states that IELTS Academic Reading test passages ‘are taken from books, journals, magazines and newspapers and are on academic topics of general interest.
 All have been selected for a nonspecialist audience.’
 This means that to do well in IELTS Reading, you need to familiarise yourself with this kind of text.
-You need to do some background reading.
+You need to do as much background reading as you can.

-Incidentally, you can practise for IELTS Listening in the same way.
+Incidentally, you can practise for IELTS Listening practice works in the same way.
 I highly recommend BBC Radio 4.
 It’s almost all excellent — just choose a programme that interests you.

 2. Move on to vocab work

-So next time you check your phone, remember that spending a few minutes away from Facebook could be all you need to nudge up your IELTS band score!
+So next time you check your phone, stop and think.
+Remember that spending a few minutes away from Facebook, and focusing in IELTS Reading practice, IELTS Listening practice or IELTS vocabulary, could be all you need to nudge up your IELTS band score!